 - 3. Upon such affirmation or modification, a map of the district shall be filed by the commissioner of agriculture and markets with the county clerk of each county in which the district or a portion thereof is located and publication of such filing shall be made in a newspaper of general circulation within the district to be created.
 The creation of the district shall become effective thirty days after such filing and publication. - 4.
-The commissioner of agriculture and markets shall review any district created under this section, in consultation with the advisory council on agriculture, the commissioner of environmental conservation, the secretary of state and the director of the division of the budget, eight years after the date of its creation and every eight years thereafter.
-Each such review shall include consultations with local elected officials, planning bodies, agricultural and agribusiness interests, community leaders, and other interested groups and shall also include a public hearing at a specified time and at a specified place either within the district or easily accessible to the proposed district, notice of such hearing to be published in a newspaper having general circulation within the district.
-In addition, the commissioner of agriculture and markets shall give notice, in writing, of such public hearing to persons owning land in the districts.
-After any such review, the commissioner of agriculture and markets may modify such district so as to exclude land which is no longer predominantly unique and irreplaceable agricultural land or to include additional such land, provided: (a) such modification would serve the public interest by assisting in maintaining a viable agricultural industry within the district and the state; (b) the commissioner of environmental conservation has determined that such modification would further state environmental plans, policies and objectives; (c) the secretary of state has determined that such modification would be consistent with state comprehensive plans, policies and objectives; and (d) such modification has been approved by the director of the division of the budget; provided, further, that if the commissioner of agriculture and markets modifies the district to include additional land, he shall hold another public hearing, on the same type of published and written notice.
-Then the commissioner may again modify or dissolve the district, but he may not modify it to include land not included in the proposed modification upon which the second hearing was held.
+The commissioner of agriculture and markets shall review any district created under this section, in consultation with the advisory council on agriculture, the commissioner of environmental conservation, the secretary of state and the director of the division of the budget, eight, twelve or twenty years after the date of its creation, whichever term shall be set forth in the plan creating such district, and every eight, twelve or twenty year period thereafter, whichever may be applicable.
+Each such review shall include consultations with local elected officials, planning bodies, agricultural and agribusiness interests, community leaders, and other interested groups, and shall also include a public hearing at a specified time and at a specified place either within the district or easily accessible to the proposed district, notice of such hearing to be published in a newspaper having general circulation within the district.
+In addition, the commissioner of agriculture and markets shall give notice, in writing, of such public hearing to persons owning land in the district.
+After any such review, the commissioner of agriculture and markets may modify such district so as to exclude land which is no longer predominantly unique and irreplaceable agricultural land or to include additional such land, provided: (a) such modification would serve the public interest by assisting in maintaining a viable agricultural industry within the district and the state; (b) the commissioner of environmental conservation has determined that such modification would further state environmental plans, policies and objectives; (c) the secretary of state has determined that such modification would be consistent with state comprehensive plans, policies and objectives; and (d) such modification has been approved by the director of the division of the budget; provided, further, that if the commissioner of agriculture and markets modifies the district to include additional land, he shall hold another public hearing, on the same type of published and written notice. the commissioner may again modify or dissolve the district, but he may not modify it to include land not included in the proposed modifications upon which the second hearing was held.
 After any such review the commissioner of agriculture and markets, after consultation with the advisory council on agriculture, shall dissolve any such district if (a) the land within the district is no longer predominantly unique and irreplaceable agricultural land or (b) the commissioner of environmental conservation has determined that the continuation of the district would not further state environmental plans, policies and objectives, or (c) the secretary of state has determined that the continuation of the district would be inconsistent with state comprehensive plans, policies and objectives.
-A modification or dissolution of a district shall become effective in the same manner as it provided for in subdivision three of this section, except that in the case of dissolution, a notice of dissolution shall be filed instead of a map.
+A modification or dissolution of a district shall become effective in the same manner as is provided for in subdivision three of this section, except that in the case of dissolution, a notice of dissolution shall be filed instead of a map.

 As amended L. 1972, C. 712, Sec.
 3; L. 1974, C. 864, Sec.
 1; L. 1975, C. 464, Sec.
 5; L. 1980, C. 79, Sec.
-6.
+6; L. 1983, C. 804, Sec.
+2.